E4n presentation

 We also want to develop interactions between basic sciences, clinical research and public health approaches.

-One of the main transversal axes of the E4N study is to evaluate the benefits of using new technologies and connected objects in medical research (to recruit, collect information, and maintain participation) and to develop e-epidemiology.
+In addition, E3N-Generations study aims at evaluating the benefits of using new technologies and connected objects in medical research (to recruit, collect information, and maintain participation) and to develop e-epidemiology.

-In 2011, the E4N project has been selected as an “Investment for the future” grant by the French National Research Agency (ANR).
+In 2011, E3N-Generations (then called E4N) has been selected as an “Investment for the future” grant by the French National Research Agency (ANR).
+In 2020, E3N-Generations got a second grant by the French ANR.

 Recruitment